jamie-brannan/hundred-days-swift/02__startingIOS/d018/d018_w14__notes_d01.md

 >1) Use Interface Builder to select the text label inside your table view cell and adjust its font size to something larger – experiment and see what looks good.

 So resize the font already in the table view cell text default
->Select the text and just change system font size in the IB right sidebar ?
+>*Select the text and just change system font size in the IB right sidebar ?*

+:white_check_mark: **Attributes inspector via "Title"** of content cell in table view

 >2) In your main table view, show the image names in sorted order, so “nssl0033.jpg” comes before “nssl0034.jpg”.